AstroNvim/docs/versioned_docs/version-2.9.0/Recipes/status.md

       -- by only providing a single element we will only override the statusline -- and use the default winbar in AstroNvim

-      -- return the final confiuration table
+      -- return the final configuration table
       return config
     end,
   },